-- 13) Employee benefits - i) Defined benefit plans
+13) Employee benefits

+i) Defined benefit plans

-For each of the defined benefit plans, the present value of the obligations and fair value of the plan assets are calculated and the net of those values is accounted for as either an asset or a liability.
+For each plan, the difference between the present value of obligations and the fair value of plan assets is recognized by making adjustments to the maximum amount of assets as required based on an examination of the economic benefits that can be used.
 The discount rate is determined by reference to the market yields on highly rated corporate bonds at the fiscal year-end that have the same or similar maturity terms and currencies as those of the Group's defined benefit obligations.
 Past service cost is charged to profit or loss when recognized.